aurule/npc/README.md

 * The notes for each seeming in the stats are present and correct.
 If `--fix` is passed, these notes will be updated.
 * The notes for each kith in the stats are present and correct.
 If `--fix` is passed, these notes will be updated.

-## Make NPC Listing
+## Make an NPC Listing

-The `list` command builds a list of parseable NPCs.
-It ignores everything except the tags and description.
+The `list` command creates a page of character information.
+It ignores everything except the tags and description in each character file.

 Options: